ringods/pulumi-resource/README.md

 A [Concourse](http://concourse-ci.org/) resource type that allows jobs to modify IaaS resources via [Pulumi](https://www.pulumi.com/).
 This resource will work against the Pulumi hosted platform.
 Cloud based state storage backends are not supported by this resource.

-*NOTE:* This resource is currently under development and isn't yet fully functional.
-As of v0.0.5, it should be usable to function as an resource you can `get`. `put` is under development.
+*NOTE:* This resource is currently under development and might still contain some bugs.
+As of v0.0.5, it should be usable to function as an resource you can `get`.
+The first version of `put` became available since v0.1.0.

 ## Community